bipentihexium/wys_arg_tools/algo_bruteforce/README.md

 # Algo bruteforce

+## THIS IS FOR AN OLDER VERSION - WILL MAKE README SOON

 Probably the most interesting program here.
 It is written in C++ so you will need a C++ compiler to use it.

 ## Notes